 It's a phrase no one wants to hear, but root canal therapy is sometimes the only way to save a tooth; the only alternative is pulling the tooth or extraction.

-Dr. Hochberg and Dr. Friedman want to do their best to help you keep your teeth.
+Dr. Hochberg wants to do his best to help you keep your teeth.
 If a tooth has deep decay, if it has fractured or cracked or if it has been damaged, it is vulnerable to infection and abscess.

 When the nerve of a tooth becomes abscessed or infected, the only way to save it is through root canal therapy.